 Our New Jersey Disability Lawyers Offer Free Consultations

 Many New Jersey residents rely on the monthly disability benefits they receive to pay their mortgage, rent, and other expenses.
 As helpful as these benefits are, they are not guaranteed.
 The Social Security Administration does not make the process easy.
-At Young, Marr & Associates, our Trenton disability attorneys have decades of experience navigating the challenging waters of the SSDI and SSI application process.
+At Young, Marr, Mallis & Associates, our Trenton disability attorneys have decades of experience navigating the challenging waters of the SSDI and SSI application process.
 Call (609) 557-3081 to let us help you obtain the benefits you deserve.